Black hole chemistry: thermodynamics with Lambda: The AdS/CFT interpretation

 Beyond the leading large $N$ limit, the free energy of the boundary field theory is no longer proportional to $N^{2}$ and will instead depend nontrivially on $N$.
 Such theories would correspond in the bulk to gravitational theories that include higher curvature terms \cite{Karch:2015rpa}.
 These exhibit exotic behavior such as reentrant phase transitions and non-mean field critical points as seen in Sec. \ref{Sec:4}.
 Although less straightforward, it would be interesting to use holography to rederive the generalized Smarr relations \eqref{SmarrLovelock} for these systems.

-\subsubsection{$p-{\cal V}$ criticality of boundary CFT}
+\subsection{$p-{\cal V}$ criticality of boundary CFT}

-Using the pressure and volume as defined above, the $p-{\cal V}$ criticality of a boundary CFT can be studied explicitly \cite{Dolan:2016jjc}.
-Consider for example a charged AdS black hole in the 5-dimensional bulk, dual to a 4-dimensional $\mathcal{N} = 4$ SUSY Yang-Mills on the boundary, and define pressure and volume via \eqref{pressKarch} and \eqref{VFT2}.
+{Using the pressure and volume of a CFT as defined in the previous subsection, one can study the corresponding $p-{\cal V}$ criticality \cite{Dolan:2016jjc}.} Consider for example a charged AdS black hole in the 5-dimensional bulk, dual to a 4-dimensional $\mathcal{N} = 4$ SUSY Yang-Mills on the boundary, and define pressure and volume via \eqref{pressKarch} and \eqref{VFT2}.
 Since charged AdS black holes exhibit a line of first order phase transitions terminating at a critical point with mean field exponents \cite{Kubiznak:2012wp}, from the CFT viewpoint a critical point with mean field exponents appears in its $p-{\cal V}$ plane, keeping $N$ constant.

 However, the $p-{\cal V}$ behavior of the boundary field theory differs from that of the black hole in the bulk in a number of ways.
 There is a single phase at low temperatures and two phases above the critical temperature.
 It is the pressure, rather than the volume, that jumps across the phase transition.
 Hence, it is more appropriate to let $p$, instead of ${\cal V}$, be the order parameter.
 Furthermore with ${\cal V}$ and $Q$ fixed, the critical exponents turn out to be \cite{Chamblin:1999tk,Wu:2000id,Dolan:2016jjc}